mgafner/automate-flows/README.md

 # Llamalab Automate Flows
 This are my automate flows i wrote for [Llamalab Automate](https://llamalab.com/automate/).

 For some Scripts I am using the Power Toggles] App to start them from a notification panel.
 Unfortunately, this app ist not in the google store anymore.
-But you find the sources on github here: https://github.com/sunnygoyal/PowerToggles
+But you find the sources on github here: https://github.com/sunnygoyal/PowerToggles .
+See more about this [here](power_toggles.md)

 ## Ambient Light Level
 Sets the Display Brightness depending on the ambient light. ... yes, the phones usually do this automatically.
 But my Samsung Galaxy Note 8 has a bug: when unlocking with the home button in the night it sets the brightness to very bright.
 I even have to change the brightness levels two times to set it back to darker mode.
 And wait 7 seconds. [more](ambient_light_level.md)